yashvasudeva1/AutoML/README.md

 ---

-## Before pushing to GitHub

-- Don't commit `.env` — it's in `.gitignore` but double-check
-- Rotate any API keys that were ever hardcoded anywhere
-- Keep `app.db` and anything in `uploads/` out of git

----

 ## Known rough edges / things to improve

 - Rate limiting on auth and chat endpoints would be good to add